Hellenic Trench IMMA

 Stenella coeruleoalba, Grampus griseus, Delphinus delphis, Tursiops truncatus, Monachus monachus

 The Hellenic Trench is a long bathymetric feature in the eastern Mediterranean consisting of a continuous steep continental seaward slope, often bounding offshore linear trenches, troughs and basins, which reach 5 km in depth.
 The area is the core habitat for the eastern basin distribution of the Endangered Mediterranean sperm whale (Physeter macrocephalus) subpopulation.
 This eastern Mediterranean distribution includes some 200-250 animals threatened by potentially unsustainable ship-strikes.
-Additionally, the Hellenic Trench features a sub-area which is the largest among five high-density areas of Mediterranean occurrence for Cuvier’s beaked whales (Ziphius cavirostris) that have suffered repeated mass stranding events in the area.
+Additionally, the Hellenic Trench features a sub-area which is the largest among five high-density areas of Mediterranean occurrence for Vulnerable Cuvier’s beaked whales (Ziphius cavirostris) that have suffered repeated mass stranding events in the area.

 Description of Qualifying Criteria

 Criterion A – Species or Population Vulnerability